At IU, what should I do if people get an error message when they try to view my web page?

 If you or others receive a "404" or "File not found" error message when trying to view your Indiana University web page, the web browser has not been able to locate the page you are trying to access.
 Check the URL to make sure it is correct.
 In particular, consider the following:

-- Make sure your pages are in your
+• Make sure your pages are in your www directory or a subdirectory of www.

-~/wwwto be the top directory.
-Adding an extrawwwto the URL causes the browser to look for a subdirectory of~/wwwcalledwww. - Check the link pointing to the page that is returning the errors.
-Make sure there are double quotes around the page's address, for example: <a href="foobar.html">
+• Check the link pointing to the page that is returning the errors.
+Make sure there are double quotes around the page's address, for example:

-- Make sure the address is in the correct format.
-If you are using
+• Make sure the address is in the correct format.

 If you use absolute URLs, make sure the entire hostname is included in the address.
 If you include only the name of the computer, many people, especially those outside of the university, will not be able to view your page.
 A correct URL looks like this: